DamienGulliver/HAL/pc/README.md

 ## Configuration

-The setup scripts will create a .env file in the pc directory.
+The setup scripts will create a .env file in the src directory.
 If you need to configure it manually:

 1. Create a .env file in the src directory:
 ```bash